rubensantiago/themoviedatabase/README.md

     - Insulation from change in framework vendor
 - Skeleton entities appear in the source code for IMDb but are not implemented

-Public and Complete API Reference Documentation can be found in the `/docs` directory, or...
+Public and Complete API Reference Documentation can be found in `/docs/index.html`, or...
 ### __[Complete API Reference ➡️](https://rubensantiago.github.io/themoviedatabase-api-reference)__
 ### __[Public API Reference ➡️](https://rubensantiago.github.io/themoviedatabase-api-reference/public)__